SalehSal22/INVERA/README.md

 ## Known Limitations

-- The included frontend is only a minimal Vite/Tailwind shell; the mobile client and admin UI are not included.
+-  the mobile client and admin UI are not included.
 - The outbound ML URL and API key handling in `ProcessVideoJob` should be moved to configuration.
 - The ML callback accepts `analyzed`, while the video status database enum does not currently include that value.
 - KBS start should apply the same video ownership check used by report retrieval.